trinitysc/jekyll-blog/visit/introducing-god.md

 We'll enjoy dinner together and have some time getting to know each other before watching a short video and discussing the ideas it raises.

-We meet on Wednesday nights at Trinity Church, 200 Colombo Street beginning February 12.
+We meet on Wednesday nights, 7-9pm, at Trinity Church, 200 Colombo Street beginning February 12.
 Introducing God runs for 7 weeks but there’s no need to commit to the whole thing now, just come along for the first week and see how it goes!

 Introducing God is free of charge.
 [Contact Pam](mailto:pam@trinitysc.nz) to find out about the next course and reserve your place.